 We used Google Maps directions from Dillon to Bannack State Park and had no trouble finding it.

 The road is paved nearly all the way to Bannack and the short gravel road and parking lot are well maintained.
 Our minivan had no trouble.

 Where to Stay

 The closest city to Bannack is Dillon, Montana.
-Butte is your next best option, and it was our original plan until we discovered that the Montana Folk Festival was driving hotel prices way up that weekend.
+Butte is probably your next best option, and it was our original plan until we discovered that the Montana Folk Festival was driving hotel prices way up that weekend.
 We shifted our search to Dillon, and were glad to be closer to Bannack and home.

 Dillon is a small college town with several hotels.
 We chose the FairBridge Express, which has an indoor pool and complimentary breakfast for a moderate price, right off the interstate.
-The Best Western looks good too, but it was sold out.
+The Best Western looked good too, but it was sold out.